Christian Walker Player Props: Diamondbacks vs. Pirates

-Christian Walker -- .189 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Rich Hill on the hill, on July 7 at 9:40 PM ET.
+Christian Walker -- with an on-base percentage of .256 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Mitch Keller on the mound, on July 8 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mets.
+He had a one-hit showing in his last game (1-for-4) against the Pirates.

 Christian Walker Game Info & Props vs. the Pirates